 |International students on Study Permit||December 31||January 31||January 31||August 1; November 1

 (risk management only)

 - Applicants who have completed a practical or psychiatric nursing diploma.

 - Applicants who will have completed 9 credit hours or more of nursing courses by the end of the winter term of the year they are seeking admission.
-These course must be completed through a recognized Canadian post-secondary institution or nursing program.
+These course must be completed through a recognized Canadian post-secondary institution.

 For admission purposes, a recognized institution in Canada is one that is a member of either Colleges & Institutes Canada (www.collegesinstitutes.ca), or Universities Canada (www.univcan.ca).
 A recognized institution outside of Canada is one that offers University or College-level programming, and is authorized by the government in that country.
 The U of R follows the Pan-Canadian Quality Assurance Framework for the Assessment of International Academic Credentials (www.cicic.ca/docs/2012/Quality_Assurance_Framework_EN.pdf).
 Students admitted through the Upper Year admission category fill vacant seats in the upper years of the program.
 There is no set number of seats available.
 Admission is competitive based on AGPA and ‘fit’ between courses required for an applicant’s program of study after transfer credit evaluation and availability of spots in the courses required.

 There is one intake per year, with applications opening on October 1st.

 Applicants for Upper Year Admission must meet the following criteria:

 - Successful completion of the required high school courses (listed below) or a post-secondary equivalent: